 Grow Big On The Numbers

 The most important way to increase revenue per guest is by increasing guest engagement.
 In fact, fully engaged hotel guests spend 46% more per year than actively disengaged guests.
 One of the best ways to engage guests is by personalising their entire journey.
-It means to identify services, upgrades, activities, and available opportunities and maintain the relationship that make them go ‘WOW’.
+It means to identify services, upgrades, activities, and available opportunities and maintain the relationship that makes them go ‘WOW’.

 Studies indicate that 70% of buying experiences are based on how the customer feels about their treatment.
 So, it all comes down to treating your guests right because the more you do, the more business for you.
 The journey starts even before the check-in process, where cloud solutions like FX Front Desk and FX CRS play a huge role by giving the hotel staff access to important reports, analytics and guest data.
 This, in turn, helps them understand their guest better and hence serve them with an amazing experience beyond their expectations.